khaled-badenjki/Notifier/README.rst

 * Group notifications for marketing campaigns

-* Read to integrate with any SMS or Push notification provider
+* Ready to integrate with any SMS or Push notification provider

 Technologies Used